 Figure 6.
 Sample photograph data sheet designed by Robert Howe, Amy Wolf, and Erin Giese that was used for the July 2015 habitat mapping effort.

 Wolf, Howe, and Giese distributed field effort by dividing up field teams across the study area by region (east shore, west shore, and Fox River; Figure 1, Appendix 4).
 At each previously identified site location (marked as red dots on paper maps), field crew leaders first identified the dominant woody vegetation (in field “Description / Notes”), then determined the plant community type (in field “Habitat Code”; e.g., “hardwood swamp” = “HASW”), and finally assessed the intensity of the following invasive plant species: Phragmites australis (common reed), reed canary grass, cattail (Typha x glauca Godr.), Japanese knotweed (Fallopia japonica [Houtt.]
 Ronse Decr.), buckthorn (Frangula alnus Mill. and Rhamnus cathartica L.), and honeysuckle (Lonicera spp.) using one of three percentage estimates: < 33%, 33-66%, and > 66% (see sample habitat data sheet in see Figure 5, Appendix 4).
 To keep field documentation simple, other slightly less widespread and less well-known invasive plant species (e.g., spotted knapweed; Centaurea stoebe L.) were not included in this invasive intensity estimate but were sometimes noted in the “Description/Notes” field.
-The navigator/mapper marked a habitat reference waypoint (in field “Waypoint # [ref. pt.]”) using his or her GPS unit to georeference where the field crew leader determined the plant community type.
+The navigator/mapper marked a habitat reference waypoint (in field “Waypoint # [ref. pt.]”) using his or her GPS unit to geotag where the field crew leader determined the plant community type.
 Habitat reference points were named using this schematic: starting with the letter “R” (“R” = reference), followed by the sub-region map name (e.g., F7a, E1a), and ending with an incremental two-digit number (including padded zeros).
 For example, the first habitat reference waypoint taken in sub-region map W3a was called “RW3a01.”
 Each habitat reference waypoint was marked on the habitat data form (Figure 5, Appendix 4), written directly on the associated sub-region map (Figure 7, Appendix 4), and saved to the mapper/navigator’s GPS unit.
 The field crew leader also recorded this habitat reference waypoint and associated geospatial coordinates directly on the habitat data form as a “back-up” in case the information was not saved on the GPS unit.
 To better distinguish habitat codes drawn on the sub-region maps, the field crew leader also assigned a one- or two-digit number called “map label” and recorded it on the habitat data form.
 Lastly, for each new habitat data form, field effort and general information were recorded at the top, including date, observers, field crew leader (or “botanist”; using a 4-letter name code consisting of the first two letters of the first name and the first two letters of the last name; e.g., “AMWO” = “Amy Wolf”), GPS unit identifier (ID corresponds to the Cofrin Center for Biodiversity’s inventory), and start/end times/routes.